w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 ## Thousand Validators Programme

 The Thousand Validators Programme is a joint initiative by Web3 Foundation and Parity Technologies to provide support for community validators.
-If you are interested in applying for the programme, you can find more information [on the wiki page](../general/thousand-validators.md).
+If you are interested in applying for the program, you can find more information [on the wiki page](../general/thousand-validators.md).

 ## Running a validator on a testnet